Whittle them down into pathways you think you’d be well-suited for,

 Make an emotional connection to your goal

-Not all goals are going to be exciting, especially when they’re associated with much larger longer-term goals.
-So, to help you stay on track at all times, it’s important to make an emotional connection with every single goal you set.
+Not all goals are going to be exciting, primarily when they’re associated with much larger, longer-term goals.
+So, to help you stay on track at all times, it’s essential to make an emotional connection with every single goal you set.

 We also recommend only working on one goal at a time.
 If you try to juggle too many, you’re more likely to give up on all of them.